Detecting Hallucinated Content in Conditional Neural Sequence Generation: Supplymental Results and Analysis

-In Tab.~\ref{tab:example}, we present some examples of annotations and our model predictions.
-We can see that our model performs well in general but can be inaccurate in case of spelling errors of the translations.
+As shown Tab.~\ref{tab:pred:examples}, our model performs well in general but can be inaccurate in case of spelling errors of the translations.
 Besides, we also find some annotation errors while our model predicts correctly.